mikanikos/Features-of-Lies/README.md

 In the following weeks, we will use the insight we gained in the dataset to train machine learning models in order to analyse the statements from politifacts.
-We plan to use their API to analyse political statements and do a comparison between sources.
-This is related to our intial goal, of finding the trustworthiness of various media sources, but limited in scope to political statements.
+We plan to use their API to analyse political statements and do an analysis on them.
+This is related to our intial goal, of finding the trustworthiness of various media sources, but limited in scope to political statements and their source.